Flood Insurance

 • The insurable value of the structure.

-If the property is not in a high-risk area, but instead in a moderate-to-low risk area, federal law does not require flood insurance; however, a lender can still require it.
-It is also recommended since historically about one-in-four flood claims come from these moderate-to-low risk areas.
+If the property is not in a high-risk area but instead in a moderate-to-low-risk area, federal law does not require flood insurance; however, a lender can still require it.
+It is also recommended since, historically, about one in four flood claims come from these moderate-to-low-risk areas.

 Q: Does flood insurance cover flood damage caused by hurricanes, rivers, or tidal waters?